Declaration of a Program of Study

 - two majors

-Additional minors can be affixed to either set of programs mentioned above.
+Additional majors or minors can be affixed to either set of programs mentioned above.

 Milestones in the Declaration of a Program of Study

-New students can declare a major after completing the first semester of coursework on campus.
+New students may declare a major at any time after the first day of classes.
 A minor cannot be assigned to a student until a major has first been declared.

-Students must declare a full Program of Study by the time they earn 17 course credits.
-Student who transfer in coursework in excess of 17 course credits have one full academic year to declare a full Program of Study.
+Students who enter the College as freshmen must declare a full Program of Study by the fourth semester of enrollment.
+Transfer students must declare a full Program of Study by the close of the sophomore year (i.e., in which 15 course credits are completed and enrolled in).
+Students who transfer in coursework in excess of 15 course credits have one full academic year to declare a full Program of Study.

-Registration holds (i.e. DEC holds) are placed on student academic records preventing registration for the following term if they have not declared a full program of study and will have completed 17 course credit units at the end of the current term.
+Registration holds (i.e., DEC holds) are placed on student academic records preventing registration for the following term if they have not declared a full Program of Study and will have completed their fourth semester (students who enter as freshmen only) or will have completed 15 course credit units (transfer students only) at the end of the current term.

 How to Declare a Program of Study